nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding or updating an appointment date and time to a person : `date`

-Adds or updates the next appointment date and time of the specified person in the address book.
+Adds or updates the appointment date and time of the specified person in the address book.
+This for easy reference, so past appointments can be entered.

 Format: `date [n/NAME] [p/PHONE] [e/EMAIL] d/DATE_TIME`